 Actuaries are educated in the applications of statistics.
 They create tables that help them predict certain risks, such as those found in life insurance or pension savings.
 Actuaries are professionals who help determine insurance premiums, among other things.
 To excel in this career you need to pay attention to details, work independently, enjoy numbers, and be able to communicate the facts from your analysis to others.
 The ability to use pertinent computer programs is now also an important skill as well.

 Actuaries are often found working for insurance companies, but they also work for consulting firms and financial institutions, especially those that prepare pensions.
 They use data to create predictions that are helpful for to clients.
 Whether in insurance or working other companies, this career is stable even in a difficult economy.

 Are you thinking you would like to improve your skills and retrain as an actuary?
-Online actuary training courses can supply the needed background in math, statistics, computer skills, and more--and they fit most any schedule.
+Online actuary education courses can supply the needed background in math, statistics, computer skills, and more--and they fit most any schedule.
 Actuaries are also expected to take one or two exams for licensure.
-If you like working with numbers and statistics, and enjoy applying that data, perhaps retraining as an actuary would be a good match for you.
+If you like working with numbers and statistics, and enjoy applying that data, perhaps re-educating as an actuary would be a good match for you.

 Career Outlook for Actuaries